fernandopenaranda/Optics_in_the_length_gauge.jl/README.md

 + Input units: $\omega$ in eV, BZ boundaries: adimensional (multiplied by $a_0$ the lattice constant)
 + $\delta(\omega-\omega_{mn})$ is approximated by a Lorentzian broadened by $\Gamma$: $\frac{\Gamma}{(\omega-\omega_{mn})^2 + \Gamma^2}$
-+ IMPORTANT, the adaptive integration in 2D assumes a rectangular grid, take this in mind when passing the bounds.
++ IMPORTANT, the adaptive integration in 2D assumes a rectangular BZ, take this in mind when passing the bounds `xbounds` and `ybounds`.
 Improvement needed.